hassanChaudhry21/MCP/README.md

 Testing: Write test scripts to ping each Ameca API and ensure the FastAPI endpoint returns the expected response.
 Verify that these endpoints can be called via MCP from an agent.

 Authentication: Ensure the FastAPI server handles any needed auth tokens for both the Tritium robot and for MCP (if MCP sessions require keys).

+MAI - 2
+1. Build functional MCP server infrastructure
+✔️ YES – Achieved:

+You have a FastAPI backend with:

+Auth (/token)

+Commands (/command)

+Google search (/google-query)

+TTS and translation

+Face recognition (/start-face-recognition)

+Reminder scheduling

+Static file serving

+This is a working MCP server infrastructure.

+2. Implement Ameca API integration
+❌ NOT YET:

+There’s no clear integration with Ameca (e.g., controlling hardware, speech output, facial expressions, movement, etc.).

+If this happens through setting current_command for Ameca to act on, you partially have the infrastructure — but actual connection to Ameca is missing.

+→ You’ll need:

+A client (e.g., ROS, WebSocket, serial, or TCP connection) that sends current_command to Ameca’s API or control system.